tristanlatr/WPWatcher/README.md

     # or
     $ python3 ./wpwatcher.py --conf ~/configs/wpwatcher.conf

-Return `4` status code if one or more WPScan command failed.
+Return non zero status code if :
+- one or more WPScan command failed
-Return `3` status code if unable to send one or more email report.
+- unable to send one or more email report
-Return `-1` status code if fatal error.
+- other errors

 ## Compatibility